mandolyte/uw-journal/tc-create-app/tc-create-app.1075.md

 Both using the [MUI data-grid component](https://mui.com/components/data-grid/rows/#infinite-loading); and both synced on scroll and some provision to sync on demand (in the case where they scroll manually to some location and need to "re-center", if you will)

+# Appendix C - unbounded datasets

+The goals would be to minimize overhead of rendered data and make the amount of data available essentially unbounded.
+This means the DOM would be constantly updated as it scrolled, rendering the rows on the fly; enough to fill the display space plus perhaps one row overflow at top and bottom (outside the view port).

+- First, there is a data source defined by an interface.
+So that whether the data is actually stored in-memory, in indexedDB, proskomma, then a function, say getRow(n), will get the nth row of data.
+- Second, the UI has "callbacks" that will fire when a row scrolls out of view or into view.
+The callbacks would reconstruct the viewport on they fly.
+In other words, the viewport and the rendered data are nearly the same.
+- Third, no pagination... the user can scroll wherever they wish (and then sync back up with the below feature)
+- Fourth, *must* support the "scroll to view" function so that multiple tables can be synced with each other